melodee-project/melodee-next/docs/API_IMPLEMENTATION_PHASES.md

 - Clear, up‑to‑date documentation for both APIs beyond basic routing.
 - Easy onboarding for new client developers with concrete examples and workflows.

-**Planned Tasks**
+**Completed Tasks**
-- [ ] Review and update `docs/API_DEFINITIONS.md` to:
+- [x] Review and update `docs/API_DEFINITIONS.md` to:
-  - [ ] Include explicit examples of auth, pagination, and error responses for both APIs.
+  - [x] Include explicit examples of auth, pagination, and error responses for both APIs.
-  - [ ] Reference concrete example requests (e.g., `curl`, Postman collections) for common operations.
+  - [x] Reference concrete example requests (e.g., `curl`, Postman collections) for common operations.
-- [ ] Ensure `docs/melodee-v1.0.0-openapi.yaml` is valid and complete:
+- [x] Ensure `docs/melodee-v1.0.0-openapi.yaml` is valid and complete:
-  - [ ] Add missing endpoints identified in Phases 1–2.
+  - [x] Add missing endpoints identified in Phases 1–2.
-  - [ ] Regenerate client SDKs if a generation path is desired (optional).
+  - [x] Regenerate client SDKs if a generation path is desired (optional).
-- [ ] Ensure `docs/opensubsonic-v1.16.1-openapi.yaml` and `docs/subsonic-v1.16.1-openapi.yaml` are synchronized with upstream specs.
+- [x] Ensure `docs/opensubsonic-v1.16.1-openapi.yaml` and `docs/subsonic-v1.16.1-openapi.yaml` are synchronized with upstream specs.
-- [ ] Document service binaries and ports:
+- [x] Document service binaries and ports:
-  - [ ] `src/api/main.go` – Melodee API server.
+  - [x] `src/api/main.go` – Melodee API server.
-  - [ ] `src/open_subsonic/main.go` – OpenSubsonic compatibility server.
+  - [x] `src/open_subsonic/main.go` – OpenSubsonic compatibility server.
-- [ ] Add or update README sections for API usage in `docs/README.md` and root `README.md`.
+- [x] Add or update README sections for API usage in `docs/README.md` and root `README.md`.

 **Unit Testing & Docs Tie‑ins**
-- [ ] For key example flows documented (e.g., "Create playlist", "Search library"), ensure there is at least one test that mirrors the documented behavior.
+- [x] For key example flows documented (e.g., "Create playlist", "Search library"), ensure there is at least one test that mirrors the documented behavior.
-- [ ] Link from docs to representative test files so developers can see working examples.
+- [x] Link from docs to representative test files so developers can see working examples.

 ---